Delphinus: Mythology

 Delphinus is associated with two stories from Greek mythology.

 According to myth, the first Greek god Poseidon wanted to marry Amphitrite, a beautiful nereid.
-However, wanting to protect her virginity, she fled to the Atlas mountains.
+However, wanting to protect her virginity, she fled to the Atlas Mountains.
 Her suitor then sent out several searchers, among them a certain Delphinus.
-Delphinus accidentally stumbled upon her and was able to persuade Amphitrite to accept Poseidon's wooing.
-Out of gratitude the god placed the image of a dolphin among the stars.
+Delphinus accidentally stumbled upon her and persuaded Amphitrite to accept Poseidon's wooing.
+Out of gratitude, the god placed the image of a dolphin among the stars.

-The second story tells of the Greek poet Arion of Lesbos (7th century BC), who was saved by a dolphin.
+The second story tells of the Greek poet Arion of Lesbos (7th century BC), who a dolphin saved.
 He was a court musician at the palace of Periander, ruler of Corinth.
 Arion had amassed a fortune during his travels to Sicily and Italy.
-On his way home from Tarentum his wealth caused the crew of his ship to conspire against him.
-Threatened with death, Arion asked to be granted a last wish which the crew granted: he wanted to sing a dirge.
+On his way home from Tarentum, his wealth caused the crew of his ship to conspire against him.
+Threatened with death, Arion asked to be granted a last wish, which the crew granted: he wanted to sing a dirge.
 This he did, and while doing so, flung himself into the sea.
 There, he was rescued by a dolphin which had been charmed by Arion's music.
 The dolphin carried Arion to the coast of Greece and left.